PRODUCT COMPARISONS

 Apache PDFBox Pricing and Licensing

-You can include the Apache License 2.0 (current version) from here.
-To include the copy of license, simply include it in your work and you can also attach the following notice as a comment at the top of your source code.
+You can include the Apache License 2.0 (current version) from the Apache License 2.0 Text.
+To include the copy of license, simply include it in your work.
+You can also attach the following notice as a comment at the top of your source code.

 Copyright [yyyy] [name of copyright owner]